Ion Lapedatu

-Ion Lapedatu (14 September 1876 – 24 March 1951) was finance minister of Romania (1926-1927), Governor of the National Bank of Romania (1944-1945), and honorary member of the Romanian Academy (since 1936).
+Ion Lapedatu (14 September 1876 – 24 March 1951) was finance minister of Romania (1926–1927), Governor of the National Bank of Romania (1944–1945), and honorary member of the Romanian Academy (since 1936).

 Family

-Ion Lapedatu was the son of Ioan Alexandru Lapedatu, Ph.D. of the University of Brussels, Professor for classical languages at the Higher Greek-Orthodox Romanian College in Brassó (now, Andrei Şaguna National College, Brașov), Romanian poet, writer and journalist.
+Ion Lapedatu was the son of Ioan Alexandru Lapedatu, Ph.D. of the University of Brussels, Professor for classical languages at the Higher Greek-Orthodox Romanian College in Brassó (now, Andrei Șaguna National College, Brașov), Romanian poet, writer and journalist.
 He had a twin brother, Alexandru Lapedatu, historian, politician and President of the Romanian Academy.
 The twins became orphans when they were one and a half years old.